papapahadi/Pookie-Pomo/README.md

 - **Dark Mode Support**: Improve UI for dark mode compatibility.
 - **Statistics**: Track and display user productivity over time.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Feel free to adjust any specific details like links or add sections like screenshots depending on your project.